John Pemberton`s homepage

 Change, powers, causation, arrangement, structure, laws.

-Research in conjunction with Nancy Cartwright in philosophy of science centred around nomological machines, i.e. arrangements of components and powers which give rise to characteristic change - much of the focus is on causation and laws.
+Research in conjunction with Nancy Cartwright in philosophy of science centred around nomological machines, i.e. arrangements of features and powers which give rise to characteristic change - much of the focus is on causation and laws.

 Metaphysical investigation of the interrelation between change and structure informed by Aristotle’s account of form, process of change, and agent-patient powers – this work benefits from participation in the Powers Structuralism Project.